 Taking action the moment you learn that someone is using your SSN can reduce the risk of serious financial and identity problems in the future.
 Use the tips above to reduce the impact of identity theft and fraud.

-- using someone else social using social security number without
+- is someone using my social security number

 - someone used their name and my social security number on morgage loan application